lsst-dm/dm_dev_guide/docs/rst_styleguide.rst

 Math
 ====

-Sphinx allows you to write math expressions with a LaTeX-like plain text syntax that will be typeset in the browser.
+Sphinx allows you to write math expressions with a LaTeX-like plain text syntax that will be typeset by `MathJax <https://www.mathjax.org>`_ in the browser.
+MathJax supports AMSMath-LaTeX syntax.
+`This website by Dr Carol Burns <http://www.onemathematicalcat.org/MathJaxDocumentation/TeXSyntax.htm>`_ provides a comprehensive listing of available LaTeX syntax in MathJax, along with examples.

-You can either write *inline* expressions with the ``math`` role, or *block* elements with the ``math`` directive.
+In Sphinx, you can either write *inline* expressions with the ``math`` role, or *block* elements with the ``math`` directive.

 .. _rst-math-inline: